mike-north/typescript-courses/packages/website/content/blog/fundamentals-v4/11-type-guards/index.md

 }
 ```

+> What we're seeing here is that TypeScript now understands that **if `isCarLike` returns true, it's safe to assume `valueToTest` is a `CarLike`**

 ### `asserts value is Foo`

-There is another approach we could take that eliminates the need for a conditional. **Pay very close attention to `assertsIsCarLike`'s return type**:
+There is another approach we could take that eliminates the need for a conditional.

 ```ts twoslash
 interface CarLike {